 This first appeared, in slightly different form, in the San Francisco Chronicle on November 9th, 2001.

 It was Day Three of a four-day hike across New Zealand’s Milford Track.
-Karen and I had just zigzagged 2,000 feet up and were resting at the Mackinnon Pass overlooking the Clinton River Valley.
-Think Yosemite.
-Think the most beautiful valley you’ve been lucky enough to see and we’ll just let that stand in for this Valley, ok?
+Karen and I had just zigzagged 2,000 feet up a mountainside and were resting at the Mackinnon Pass.
+The Pass overlooks the Clinton River Valley.
+That valley?
+If you've been to the Yosemite Valley, think of that.
+If not, think of the most beautiful valley you’ve been lucky enough to see and we’ll just let that stand in for this Valley, ok?

 Rearing up at the valley’s head are the Nicholas Peaks, snowcapped year-round.
+Flowers bloomed everywhere.
 Everlasting Daisies and Mt.
 Cook Lilies, both with petals white as those peaks, lined the Pass.

 Keas – green mountain parrots – pecked Karen’s lunch bag and tugged on my bootlaces while we rested for the 3,000 foot descent.

 After shooing away the Keas, we started down into the valley under the grey, granite eyes of the mountains all around.
 I don’t know why Karen and I wanted to sing, but we'd been singing all week while we tramped.
 We didn’t talk about it.
 It just felt right, so sing we did.